 - Businesses need to identify larger goals for the future but will not be able to achieve it

 When a business is looking at their processes and is wondering how to get started, there are some simple steps to set things up for success.
-Think about some of the following ways that businesses work towards success with BPM:
+Think about some of the following ways that businesses work toward success with BPM:

 - Goals and maps: when people drive out on the open road, they usually have a compass or a road map.
 Going anywhere without Google Maps seems so outdated now, but people used to rely on paper maps printed into books they carried in the car.
 Although it was a stagnant map, not incorporating new changes, it was still better than getting lost on the way to the destination.
 Clearly defined goals and process map are also key for a business to define where it is now and where it is headed in the future.
-It helps to look at what strategies need to happen to help achieve goals
+It helps to look at what strategies need to happen to help achieve goals.

 - Take action: nothing gets done until people move.
 Taking action steps from the goals and maps means identifying who is doing what, how they are doing it, and setting a plan of execution everyone understands.
-If some people are not on board or do not understand, it is best to get everyone on the same page, so nobody is keeping the team from moving forward
+If some people are not on board or do not understand, it is best to get everyone on the same page, so nobody is keeping the team from moving forward.

 - Get rolling: implementation is the hardest part of design with a BPM.
 Check out how this functions in real time, with real people, in real life work scenarios across the board.
-Communicate, train, and connect with everyone involved so they understand what’s at stake, their role, and how to keep things moving
+Communicate, train, and connect with everyone involved so they understand what’s at stake, their role, and how to keep things moving.

 Once these steps are taken, it is time to evaluate the process and see how it went.
 Document everything by writing it down, making changes, and keep thinking of it as a live, ever-evolving process that grows with the company.
 When the BPM stops working properly, step back and re-evaluate until it works more effectively again.